AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 ## Set up a datastream

 A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web and Mobile SDKs.
 When collecting data with the Adobe Experience Platform SDKs, data is sent to the Adobe Experience Platform Edge Network.
-It is the datastream that determines to which service(s) that data is forwarded.
+It is the datastream that determines to which services that data is forwarded.

 In your setup, you want the data you collect from the mobile app to be sent to your dataset in Adobe Experience Platform.